maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Self-organisation model tells us that global patterns form out of local interactions.

-Adaptive theory tells us that systems will regulate themselves using cooperation and competition to pursue their goals.
+Adaptive theory tells us that system components act and react to each others behaviours and will regulate themselves using cooperation and competition to pursue their goals.
-- How a learner adapts and reacts to stimuli

-We can imagine the system

 - Keep teams aligned with shared values, principles, and practices
 - Focus on quality
-- Defining domain boundaries lowers the cognitive complexity for engineers
 - Ensuring the whole team understand _why_ helps them to make the right decision and keep the code clean
-- Test first approach to ensure we only write the code we need
+- Teams with well defined responsiblities

 - todo: Include loose coupling?
   - It follows that loosely coupled systems are created by loosely coupled teams.
+  - Defining domain boundaries lowers the cognitive complexity for engineers

 ## Testing system resilience

 It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.

+Process to verify a hypothesis made against the steady-state of a system or learn something new about it's behaviour.

 Chaos theory is the theory that chaos systems, though unpredictable, are not random and that there are patterns that govern their behaviour.
 Governed by feedback loops, not linear equations.

 ### Chaos Engineering

-Chaos Engineering is the practice of running experiments on a system to observe how it reacts.
+Chaos Engineering is the practice of running experiments to uncover systemic weakness.

-Start with one-off experiments or game days.
-When the experiment is well defined it can be automated and run continuously.
+- Start with one-off experiments or game days, when the experiment is well defined it can be automated and run continuously
 - Choose experiments based on real-world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something